 Issued by the Prevention and Early Intervention Network (PEIN)

-The Prevention and Early Intervention Network (PEIN) represents organisations which are working to improve outcomes for children and families, with a focus on prevention and early intervention approaches. www.pein.ie
+The Prevention and Early Intervention Network (PEIN) brings together evidence-based practice, advocacy and research organisations seeking to improve outcomes for children, young people and families and to promote quality in prevention and early intervention.